chinsyo/awesome-swiftui/README.md

 * [exyte/Grid](https://github.com/exyte/Grid) - Grid view inspired by CSS Grid and written with SwiftUI
 * [lorenzofiamingo/CachedAsyncImage](https://github.com/lorenzofiamingo/SwiftUI-CachedAsyncImage) - 🗃️ The simplest way to add cache to your AsyncImage.
 * [vinhnx/Clendar](https://github.com/vinhnx/Clendar) - Clendar - universal calendar app.
 Written in SwiftUI.
 Available on App Store.
 MIT License.
+* [zzanehip/The-OldOS-Project](https://github.com/zzanehip/The-OldOS-Project) - Recreating a fully functional version of iOS 4 in SwiftUI.
+* [soundcloud/Axt](https://github.com/soundcloud/Axt) - SwiftUI view testing library
+* [siteline/SwiftUI-Introspect](https://github.com/siteline/SwiftUI-Introspect) - Introspect underlying UIKit components from SwiftUI
+* [joogps/SlideOverCard](https://github.com/joogps/SlideOverCard) - A SwiftUI card view, made great for setup interactions.
+* [TokamakUI/Tokamak](https://github.com/TokamakUI/Tokamak) - SwiftUI-compatible framework for building browser apps with WebAssembly and native apps for other platforms
+* [markiv/SwiftUI-Shimmer](https://github.com/markiv/SwiftUI-Shimmer) - Shimmer is a super-light modifier that adds a shimmering effect to any SwiftUI View, for example, to show that an operation is in progress.
+It works well on light and dark modes, and across iOS, macOS, tvOS and watchOS.

 ## Videos
 * [Format phone numbers in SwiftUI](https://www.youtube.com/watch?v=4SnmiWFvolM&ab_channel=WhatisiSwiftUI%3F) - What is iSwiftUI